Our global community

 Online offerings equip Anabaptist leaders around the world

-AMBS faculty have extensive international experience, intentionally cultivate intercultural competencies, and utilize global Anabaptist resources for teaching and learning.
+AMBS faculty members have extensive international experience, intentionally cultivate intercultural competencies, and utilize global Anabaptist resources for teaching and learning.

-Anabaptist Short Courses
+Online Short Courses

-• For new Anabaptists and people seeking to deepen their ministry in the way of Jesus to engage Anabaptist history, thought and witness.
-Participants explore the resources of the Anabaptist witness across five centuries as a source of inspiration and guidance in our witness today.
+These six-week online noncredit courses are ideal for new Anabaptists and people seeking to deepen their ministry in the way of Jesus to engage Anabaptist history, thought, witness and practice.

-• These are brief non-credit courses.
-Continuing Education Units are available.
+- Continuing Education Units are available.

 Graduate Certificate in Theological Studies

-• Students have opportunities for significant interaction with peers from around the world and to learn from various teaching faculty members.
+- Students have opportunities for significant interaction with peers from around the world and to learn from various Teaching Faculty members.

 Journey: A Missional Leadership Development Program

-• Designed for active leaders of congregations, church planters, pastors called to ministry without a college or seminary education, and lay leaders preparing for a variety of ministries in the church or community.
+- It’s designed for active leaders of congregations, church planters, pastors called to ministry without a college or seminary education, and lay leaders preparing for a variety of ministries in the church or community.

-• Can be completed in two-and-a-half to three years.
+- Students can complete the program in two-and-a-half to three years.

-• Upon completion, participants receive a non-credit certificate.
+- Upon completion, participants receive a noncredit certificate.

 Master of Arts: Theology and Global Anabaptism (MATGA)